Materials Science: the Essential Evolution of Materials

 Throughout the course, participants will be encouraged to draw on and ask questions about their own experiences of materials, and also will be given opportunities to try simple experiments in order to demonstrate and reinforce the concepts introduced, e.g. the failure of materials using different deformation modes and also how small changes to a material can result in a large improvement in a given property.
 Computer software will be introduced to underpin some of the concepts and also to facilitate the selection of materials.

-This course is aimed at: science and engineering majors but also liberal arts students who wish to understand the world around.
+Science and engineering majors but also liberal arts students who wish to understand the world around.
 Hence any student wishing to discover why so many of the materials around us are interesting and how they have evolved, as well as what the future might hold.
 Knowledge of and understanding materials behaviour allow us to live more efficiently by optimising natural resources more effectively and also by enabling innovation and change – both are essential to tackle sustainability.